root-project/web/manual/python/index.md

 ## Interactive graphics

-Just like from the ROOT command prompt, you can also create interactive ROOT graphics with PyROOT.
+Just like from the ROOT command prompt, you can also create interactive ROOT graphics in Python.

 _**Example**_